 Of course coaches can also call the play – one at a time for serve receive, or in terms of signaling the free ball/transition play.
 One season we devised a 2-digit play-calling system.
 One digit was for the MB and one for the OH.
 When the OPP was in the front row her set was based on the MB digit.
 The setter still made the play-calling decision most of the time, but when we wanted something specific this was a simple thing to use from the bench to tell the setter what to run rather than having to explicitly say “Suzy 4, Becky 1, Jane 5.”

-Most of the time the determination of blocking and defensive schemes are done pre-match.
+Most of the time the determination of blocking and defensive schemes happen pre-match.
 This is either driven by team personnel or based on scouting information.
 It is, of course, possible to change schemes during a match, like shifting from a perimeter to a rotation defense, Those tend to be permanent calls by the coach, however, as opposed to the play-by-play calls made by the setter.

 That said, there are situations where short-term adjustments are a good idea.
 For example, it might be desirable to commit block on a certain hitter in a given situation.
 In that case, again the call generally comes from the bench.
 Of course, there’s nothing to prevent an experienced middle blocker making that call.
-Similarly, a libero may be given authority to change the base floor defense as they see fit.
+Similarly, a libero may have the authority to change the base floor defense as they see fit.

 While it’s fairly easy to understand how offensive and defensive play calls can be made pre-serve, the more challenging issue is making calls mid-rally.
 You do hear variations on this sort of thing happening.
 I don’t recall many instances of coaches calling offensive plays from the bench during play – at least beyond yelling “Set Jamie!” or something like that.
 I have, though, seen more of it defensively.
 Even there, though, it’s more a question of pointing things out rather than actually calling a play.